The Benefits of Turmeric for Dogs? Spice Up Your Dog's Health

 The main problem with turmeric is that your pet’s system does not readily absorb the spice.
 Simply sprinkling the spice directly on your pet’s food is often not sufficient.

-Ways to improve the absorption of turmeric include
+Ways to improve the absorption of turmeric include:

 • Mix turmeric powder with coconut oil.

-• Combine turmeric powder with black pepper.
+• Combine turmeric powder with a small amount of black pepper.

 • Add turmeric to a homemade bone broth recipe.